nRF24/RF24/docs/python_wrapper.md

 ## Installation

-@note Steps 2 and 3 have to be repeated if installing the python wrappers for RF24Network and RF24Mesh libraries.
+@note Only step 2 has to be repeated if installing the python wrappers for RF24Network and RF24Mesh libraries.
 The prerequisites stated above still apply to each library.